A Brief Introduction of TiDB

 Syncer is a tool to synchronize data from MySQL in real time.

-It is hook up as a MySQL replica: we have a MySQL master with binlog enabled and Syncer acts as a fake slave.
+It is hook up as a MySQL replica: we have a MySQL primary with binlog enabled and Syncer acts as a fake secondary.
 At the very beginning, Syncer gets the position of the current binlog which is the initial synchronizing position.
-When new data is written into MySQL, Syncer obtains the binlog from the master, synchronizes the data to the Save Point in the disk, and then applies the rule filter to send data to either MySQL or TiDB cluster.
+When new data is written into MySQL, Syncer obtains the binlog from the primary, synchronizes the data to the Save Point in the disk, and then applies the rule filter to send data to either MySQL or TiDB cluster.

 Currently, there are about 20 customers using our products in production environments and more than 200 PoC users contacting us or trying our products.